Teletherapy For Refugees

 The Need:

 The US and Canada are experiencing a steady flow of refugees being resettled across both countries from regions of conflict and turmoil around the world.
-Many arrive suffering from severe mental health symptoms, including psycho-emotional trauma, due to experiencing profound violence and loss, with little or no ability to communicate in English, and come from cultures where mental health treatment is uncommon.
+Many arrive suffering from severe mental health symptoms, including psycho-emotional trauma, due to experiencing profound violence and loss, with little or no ability to communicate in English, and come from cultures where mental health treatment is uncommon and heavily stigmatized.

 At the same time, particularly for those coming from nonwestern cultures and speaking nonWestern languages who are resettled in medium or small size host cities and towns:

-- Mental health service providers in most of these communities – including mental health service providers – do not speak the native language of these refugees, or have a cultural understanding of the societies they come from.
-Added to this is the scarcity of therapists experienced in working with war trauma.
+• Service providers in most of these communities – including mental health service providers – do not speak the native language of these newcomers, or have a cultural understanding of the societies they come from.
+Added to this complication are the scarcity of therapists in the US experienced in working with war trauma for this population, and the current shortage of mental health providers available in general to the wider US public.

-- Translators with the required languages skills are also scarce or nonexistent in these same communities.
-Those that do exist very often do not have the training and orientation to adequately perform as mental health translators, particularly in the areas of strict confidentiality, unbiased translation, and self care to avoid burnout
+• Translators with the required languages skills are also scarce or nonexistent in these same communities.
+Those that do exist very often do not have the training and orientation to adequately perform as mental health translators in a therapy session, particularly in the areas of strict confidentiality, unbiased translation, and self care to avoid burnout

-Organizations and community representatives in host communities assisting the resettlement of refugees consistently point to major and often debilitating mental health symptoms as the main obstacle to an individual successfully making the transition from being uprooted out of their previous lives and sense of place, to adapting, integrating, and moving forward to a new life in an often very different society, culture, language, and geography.
+Organizations and community representatives in host communities assisting the resettlement of refugees consistently point to major and often debilitating mental health symptoms, including psycho-emotional trauma, as the main obstacle to an individual successfully making the transition from being uprooted out of their previous lives and sense of place, to adapting, integrating, and moving forward to a new life in an often very different society, culture, language, and geography.

-While there are some local efforts to address this need to varying degrees, these are typically more limited in access, languages offered, and numbers served; and most often located in larger urban areas where there are more skill options.
+While there exists some local in-person and virtual efforts in some communities in the country to address this need to varying degrees, these are more limited in languages and cultures offered, types of services provided, access, and numbers served; and most often located in larger urban areas where there are more skill resources available than in small to medium sized cities.
+The largest, most critical, and growing gap in service to this population occurs in small to medium host communities.

-No multi-lingual service delivery system currently exists nation-wide to address this growing need for refugee mental health services in most host communities, and particularly in medium to small cities and towns spread across the country.
+No multi-lingual, culturally sensitive service delivery system for this at-risk population currently exists nation-wide to address this growing need for newcomer mental health services in most host communities, and particularly in medium to small cities and towns spread across the country.

 The result is that severe mental health needs go unattended and are allowed to become chronically dysfunctional in a person’s life, to the detriment of both the individual and the community they are becoming part of.